Mairon31/tnai-docs/README.md

 ```

 {% hint style="info" %}
-Remember to have the latest version!
+Remember to have the latest version.
 {% endhint %}